FFTAI/Wiki-GRx/zenoh/README.md

 After you have finished the machine's physical calibration process (moving all joints to the pin position), you can run the client code and call the **set_home** function in this repository.
 The **set_home** function will record the absolute encoder values and store them in the `sensor_offset.json` file.

+THe following instructions help you to run the client properly.

 ### Running clinet(using sample config file):
 First, run *run_server.py* in a terminal with sample config file